UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-1/README.md

 ## Ideas for future Teams
 * Add a Battery sensor: The battery shouldnt drop below 22.5V and currently there is nothing warning you or stopping the car
 * Artificial differential: Compute the wheel angle and use that to compute how much faster the outer wheels in a turn need to spin
-* Wire all the existing car switches to the front arduino to make them usable in your code
+* Wire all the existing car dash and steering wheel switches to the front arduino to make them usable in your code

 <hr>